 Visiting Lambeau Field is one of the most incredible things to do in Green Bay.
 Ready to book a stadium tour?
 Check out their website to reserve tickets.
 In addition, if you want to stay within walking distance of Lambeau Field, consider a stay at the Tundra Lodge, a favorite family destination, and the Lodge Kohler.

 10. Hazelwood Historic House Museum

 Address: 1008 S Monroe Ave, Green Bay, WI 54301

-While there are many historic buildings in Green Bay, Hazelwood is the only historic house in its original place.
+While Green Bay has many historic buildings, Hazelwood is the only historic house in its original place.
 Built-in 1837, the Victorian Hazelwood house is an example of Greek Revival Architecture.
 The historic home is on South Monroe Avenue in the Astor Historic District.